naev/naev/dat/naevpedia/mechanics/boarding.md

 ## Looting

 You can steal credits, fuel, cargo, and outfits from ships you board.
+Looting anything from a ship will lower your reputation with the faction to which the ship belongs.

 ## Stealing Outfits

-The outfits that you can steal from a ship are random and the number is influenced by your **Boarding Bonus** modifier.
+The outfits that you can steal from a ship are random, and the number is influenced by your **Boarding Bonus** modifier.
 Higher modifier values will let you steal more outfist from a ship.
 The cost of repairing a stolen outfit is the base cost multiplied by `(10 + their crew) / (10 + your crew)`.